mcanouil/quarto-collapse-output/README.md

-# collapse-output Extension For Quarto
+# Collapse Output Extension For Quarto

-An opinionated repository template for Quarto extension.
+A Quarto extension that provides the ability to collapse code cell outputs in HTML documents using collapsible `<details>` elements.

 ## Installation